akhan7/fss16groupG/read/1/README.md

 # Keywords:
 * **ii1.
 Duplicate bug report**: When many developers/testers file a bug report having same technical problems but they use different terminology or styles and write about different phenomenon to write about the same issue(s) that is classified as a duplicate bug report.

-* **ii2.
-Information retrieval-Information retrieval (IR)** is the activity of obtaining information resources relevant to an information need from a collection of information resources.
+* **ii2.Information retrieval (IR)** is the activity of obtaining information resources relevant to an information need from a collection of information resources.

 * **ii3.
 Term frequency- Inverse documents frequency (Tf-Idf)**-In information retrieval term frequency–inverse document frequency is a numerical statistic that is intended to reflect how important a word is to a document in a collection.